retinize/Animotive-Maya-Importer-Plugin/README.md

 - **Parent Constraints Creation:** Creates parent constraints between corresponding objects in the source and target rigs, ensuring that the animation is transferred correctly.

 - **Parent Constraints Deletion:** Deletes the parent constraints after the animation has been transferred, allowing the rigs to move independently again.
+- **Time Reset:** Resets the current time to 0 before starting any operation.

 ## Requirements